celestiaorg/docs/developers/golang-client-tutorial.md

 The default URL is `http://localhost:26658`.
 If you would like to use subscription methods, such as `SubscribeHeaders` below, you must use the `ws` protocol in place of `http`: `ws://localhost:26658`.

-## Submitting and Retrieving Blobs
+## Submitting and retrieving blobs

 The [blob.Submit](https://node-rpc-docs.celestia.org/?version=v0.11.0#blob.Submit) method takes a slice of blobs and a gas price, returning the height the blob was successfully posted at.